Creamy and sweet, vanilla bean mashed sweet potatoes taste like dessert. They’re so easy to make and will quickly become a favorite!

 - Enhance the flavor: Try adding nutmeg, cinnamon, or orange zest – see recipe card for details!

 - Add a crunchy topping: buttered bread crumbs, crumbled bacon, toasted nuts or seeds, streusel, crushed potato chips or crackers, whatever you like.

 - Make it vegan/dairy-free: Replace the butter with a couple tablespoons of coconut oil; use a dairy-free milk such as unflavored almond milk.

-- Rather have a savory casserole instead of sweet?
-Omit the brown sugar and vanilla bean paste.
+- Make it savory: Omit the brown sugar and vanilla bean paste.
 Season with your choice of chili powder, garlic powder, paprika, smoked paprika, thyme, sage, rosemary.
 If you like, add sautéed bacon, garlic, shallots, or onions.

 There are a few ways to get a head start which is especially helpful if you’re making this dish for Thanksgiving.

 Prep your sweet potatoes a day in advance.
 Cook the potatoes using your preferred method and pop them in the fridge.
 When you’re ready, proceed with the recipe as directed.